Regression Testing vs Retesting-Differences and Examples

 During each phase of testing, if something does not work as per the requirements, the defects detected by the testers are raised and assigned to the developers to fix.
 Once defects are fixed, they are retested by testers to assure it works as desired.
 This is called retesting.

 But isn’t it same as regression testing?
 They are not.
-Let us discuss regression testing vs retesting in detail in the article.
+Let us discuss regression testing vs retesting in detail in this article and understand all about regression testing vs retesting.